LiyucanEDU/OrganAge/README.md

 # Synergistic and Heterogeneous Aging Using Composite Phenotypes and Multiple Organ Systems Aging Clocks
-## This repository contains the core analysis code and supporting materials for the article
+## This repository contains the core analysis code for the article